SHARE THIS PAGE

 When you've selected a reader, subscribe to the feed by

-- clicking on the orange button (as RSS feeds are usually identified by an orange button with the letters RSS or XML );
+- clicking on the orange button (as RSS feeds are usually identified by a button with the label RSS or XML, or with the RSS icon ( );

 - dragging the URL (the web address) of the RSS feed into your news reader; or